sashank27/Dynamic-Data-Cubes/README.md

 # Data Structure

+The logical structure can be seen as a large matrix made up of several small matrices (called cubes from this point onwards).
+The cubes are not all identical, they have different side lengths, which would be described shortly.
+Each cube holds zero or more stars.
+Each cube spans a certain area in space and contains the data of all stars that lie within its region.
+The coordinates of Sun are (0, 0, 0).

 It is observed from the 3D coordinates, that about 50% of stars are nearer to the Sun, within 2000 light year radius.
 About 90% of the total stars are within 8000 light year radius and the rest are scattered.
-Using uniform cubes would result is varying star density per cube, hence this gives the motivation to design a large matrix with cubes inside, but not of uniform sides.
+Using uniform cubes would result in varying star density per cube, hence this gives the motivation to design a large matrix with cubes inside, but not of uniform sides.
 The matrix is of size 65536 * 65536 * 65536 (all units in light years) with the sun as centre.
 There are 3 types of cubes that constitute the entire matrix.
 Type 1 - Cube side - 256 light years - present uptill 2048 light years from the centre on all sides.
 Type 2 - Cube side - 1024 light years - present uptill 8192 light years from the centre on all sides.
 Type 3 - Cube side - 4096 light years - present uptill 32768 light years from the centre on all sides.

 The average density of stars in a cube (stars / cube) comes down to a little over 100 with this design.
 The highest number of stars present in any cube is a little over 10000.
+More than a hundred cubes are empty.

 The data structure can be visualized as a graph with cubes being its nodes.
 As a result, there are edges from a cube to its neighbours.
 We store, for every cube, its neighbours (may be greater than 26 too due to non uniform cubes).
 The implementation can be found in the C++ file - `DataCube.cpp`.
 Running this file outputs the required data to create the data structure in several files.
 These files are present in the folder `Data` star_0.csv, star_1.csv, ....., star_20.csv contain star information - their location (3 dimensional coordinates) and the information about which cube they belong to (We recognize each cube by its bottom-leftmost point).